phetsims/qa/issue-templates/rc-test-template.md

 - Check [this](https://docs.google.com/spreadsheets/d/1umIAmhn89WN1nzcHKhYJcv-n3Oj6ps1wITc-CjWYytE/edit#gid=0) LoL
 spreadsheet and notify AR or AM if it not there.
 - If this is rc.1 please do a memory test.
-- When making an issue, check to see if it was in a previously published version
+- When making an issue, check to see if it was in a previously published version.
-- Try to include version numbers for browsers
+- Try to include version numbers for browsers.
 - If there is a console available, check for errors and include them in the Problem Description.
 - As an RC begins and ends, check the sim repo.
 If there is a maintenance issue, check it and notify developers if there is a problem.

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->
 <h3>Focus and Special Instructions</h3>